 19 June 2017

+We have teamed up with the Property Divison to provide a blog that is a bit different to our usual information on property care problems facing customers and instead focus on ways to restore your antique wood at home.
 Antique wooden furniture can make a great impression and is often passed down with love through the generations, but if you want yours to stay looking great you’ll need to invest some time and effort.
 Belgravia estate agent, Best Gapp has a few ideas for keeping your antique wood shiny and lustrous.

 First, find the right tools for the job!

-Apply the stripper with an old brush and leave it to dissolve for about half an hour.
-You’ll then need to neutralize the stripper with a steel pad soaked in white spirit, and work towards the grain of the wood.
+- Apply the stripper with an old brush and leave it to dissolve for about half an hour.
+You’ll then need to neutralize the stripper with a steel pad soaked in white spirit and work towards the grain of the wood.
 This will leave you with a nice, clean surface to work with.
 Wipe away any residue and wash with warm, soapy water.

-Once you have a clean, fresh surface to work on, you can sand your furniture with paper or a sander.
+- Once you have a clean, fresh surface to work on, you can sand your furniture with paper or a sander.
 This will really bring the wood to life and create a smooth canvas for the rest of your work.

-When you’ve achieved the look you’re after, apply a coat of finishing oil using a quality brush or lint free cloth.
+- When you’ve achieved the look you’re after, apply a coat of finishing oil using a quality brush or lint-free cloth.
 Allow it to do its stuff for ten minutes and then wipe away any residue so you don’t end up with a sticky mess.

-Leave the finishing oil to penetrate the wood for about five hours before gently rubbing with steel wool.
+- Leave the finishing oil to penetrate the wood for about five hours before gently rubbing with steel wool.
 Repeat the process a few times- the more you do it, the better the end result will be.
 Once you’re happy with your work, the final thing to do is apply a thin coat of furniture wax to make it look shiny and luxurious.

-Disclaimer – This is a guest blog written by a third party.
+Disclaimer – This article was brought to you by Property Division, a guest blog written by a third party.
 This blog does not represent the views or opinions of Timberwise